Accudio/alistair-shepherd/src/writing/edinburgh-festivals-26.md

 ### Police Cops in Space — ⭐⭐⭐⭐

 What the fuck.
 My god this was mad.
 Stupid as fuck physical comedy and innuendo, like the other Police Cops but on harder drugs.
-My god it was funny though.
+It was incredibly funny though.
 Ridiculously stupid, but funny.

 [Police Cops](https://www.policecops.co.uk) — [Police Cops on edfringe.com](https://www.edfringe.com/tickets/whats-on/police-cops-in-space)